LW83/Project1-CARE/README.md

       - Nest Hub
       - Nest Hub Max
  - Specific breakpoints for each page were identified and managed through media queries.
 These were focused on adjusting the layout of boxes on the page, the size of margins and padding and also adjust the font-size for smaller screen sizes.
- - I did not use Flexbox or CSS Grid in this project as I wanted to better familiarise myself and understand the float model but plan to use one or both of these newed methods in a future project.
+ - I did not use Flexbox or CSS Grid in this project as I wanted to better familiarise myself and understand the float model but plan to use one or both of these newer methods in a future project.

 ### Browser Testing
   - The site was developed and tested using Google's Chrome browser.